beetbox/beets/docs/plugins/substitute.rst

 The ``substitute`` plugin lets you easily substitute values in your templates and path formats.
-Specifically, it is intended to let you *canonicalize* names such as artists: for example, perhaps you want albums from The Jimi Hendrix Experience to be sorted into the same folder as solo Hendrix albums.
+Specifically, it is intended to let you *canonicalize* names such as artists: For example, perhaps you want albums from The Jimi Hendrix Experience to be sorted into the same folder as solo Hendrix albums.

 This plugin is intented as a replacement for the ``rewrite`` plugin.
-Indeed, while the ``rewrite`` plugin modifies the metadata, this plugin does not.
+While the ``rewrite`` plugin modifies the metadata, this plugin does not.

 Enable the ``substitute`` plugin (see :ref:`using-plugins`), then make a ``substitute:`` section in your config file to contain your rules.